-- ${\tt J}$ $\,$ The amendment to the Regency Incentive Plan will provide the following benefits to Regency: - .
-Shares will not otherwise be available to provide substitute options to employees or trustees of Pacific Retail who become employees or directors of Regency; - .
-The ability to grant options improves Regency's ability to attract and maintain qualified personnel. - J However, the Amendment to the Regency Incentive Plan may cause dilution to Regency's shareholders.
+- [] The Regency board of directors is proposing to increase the number of shares available for award under the Regency Incentive Plan by the number of shares, adjusted for the merger, authorized under the corresponding Pacific Retail option plan. - [] The Regency board is also proposing to amend the Regency Incentive Plan to permit the grant of substitute options to three departing Pacific Retail executives, in lieu of any other severance compensation. - [] The Amendment to the Regency Incentive Plan will provide the following benefits to Regency: - Shares will not otherwise be available to provide substitute options to employees or trustees of Pacific Retail who become employees or directors of Regency; - .
+The ability to grant options improves Regency's ability to attract and maintain qualified personnel. - [] However, the Amendment to the Regency Incentive Plan may cause dilution to Regency's shareholders.

-THE REGENCY VOTE (see page 108)
+THE REGENCY VOTE (see page 105)